msahid-cse/EduHub2.0/README.md

-# EduHub 2.0
+# Path2Pro

-EduHub 2.0 is a comprehensive educational platform designed to provide students with tools for learning, skill development, and career advancement.
+Path2Pro is a comprehensive educational platform designed to provide students with tools for learning, skill development, and career advancement.

 ## Recent Updates